All Episodes

 Buck Sexton here in for Rush.

-You can download my daily podcast Monday through Friday at theBlaze.com slash Buck Sexton.
+You can download my daily podcast Monday through Friday at theblaze.com/slash Buck Sexton.

-You also maybe see me pop up uh on CNN talking about some of these things as well.
+You also maybe see me pop up on CNN talking about some of these things as well.

-And you can let me know what you think about today's show, or just let me know what you think in general at Facebook.com slash Bucks X. And I want to talk to you about Afghanistan a little bit.
+And you can let me know what you think about today's show or just let me know what you think in general at facebook.com/slash Buck Sexton.

 That they were going to be sort of in the lead doing the fighting.

-And there is a uh there's a sense that, well, at least they were able to figure out that if they withdrew U.S. troops wholesale from Afghanistan, which was the Obama administration's policy, keep it in mind, or that was their promise, I should say.
+And there's a sense that, well, at least they were able to figure out that if they withdrew U.S. troops wholesale from Afghanistan, which was the Obama administration's policy, keep in mind, or that was their promise, I should say, a promise they even made at the very outset of the surge.

 And the promise was that U.S. troops would all come home.